RooneyMcNibNug/RG35XX-SP/README.md

 Hit **Save Configuration** in the main RetroArch menu after this.

-This will allow your saves/states to be retained in their System-based folders instead of via emulator Core-based folders, so a files for a GBA game like Wario World 4 will be saved as `../ROMS/MUOS/save/state/GBA/Wario Land 4 (USA).sate1`
+This will allow your saves/states to be retained in their System-based folders instead of emulator Core-based folders, so a file for a GBA game like Wario Land 4 will be saved as `../ROMS/MUOS/save/state/GBA/Wario Land 4 (USA).sate1`

 After some hours of gaming, I also found the designed shortkeys were pretty bad for handling Save States, and I just started using **`MENU + X` > Save State/Load State** to manage this type of thing via RetroArch.
 I found this a much more pleasant experience.
 But hey, its good to have both as option at the end of the day.